Why Switch from Rocket Money?

 - Less demanding than more intense budgeting apps.

-- Investment tracking tools are not as robust as Empower.
+- Investment tracking tools are not as robust as some other apps.

 - Some users report syncing issues.

-- Who it’s for: Someone who wants a clear financial dashboard and light budgeting tools without a major time commitment.
+Who it’s for: Someone who wants a clear financial dashboard and light budgeting tools without a major time commitment.
+Basically, you just want something to help you keep track of incoming and outgoing money and any goals you want to set.

 PocketGuard